olegel/CANLogger/README.md

 # CANLogger
-CAN bus logger and analyzer tool
+CAN bus logger and analyser tool

+Known issues:
+- CAN bus baud-rate setting is ignored yet